Employees, Users and Access

 Delete The Employee can delete the record.

-List of Data Fields to be Accessed
+List of Data/Windows that can be Accessed

 Accounting A/P-Enter payables and expenses